framesurge/perseus/docs/0.4.x/en-US/reference/state-generation.md

 ## Examples

-Some of this may be a little tricky to visualize, so there's an example [here](https://github.com/artic-hen7/perseus/tree/main/examples/core/state_generation) that goes through each of Perseus' state generation strategies systemtically!
+Some of this may be a little tricky to visualize, so there's an example [here](https://github.com/artic-hen7/perseus/tree/main/examples/core/state_generation) that goes through each of Perseus' state generation strategies systematically!
 Note that it doesn't use the same example of a database entry counter as described here, but rather more basic examples to just show the basic functionality of each strategy.
 Enjoy!